FallenDeity/discord.py-masterclass/docs/views.md

 ## Modals

 Modals are how you can prompt users for further detailed input.
 They act as form popups, and work in tandem with interactive components called Text Inputs.
 These inputs can have various formats to accept information from the user on prompt, and use the callback to process that information.
-A modal can only have [`Text Input`](https://discordpy.readthedocs.io/en/stable/interactions/api.html?highlight=view#id3) components.
+A modal can only have [`Text Input`][discord.ui.TextInput] components.

 Like views, we need to take a look at a few of the methods of the `discord.ui.Modal` class to understand how to create a modal: